 I am pro decluttering!
 Maybe because I grew up with a West Indian mom who was quick to throw anything away that was out of place.
 Looking back, that was clearly a sign that we had too much stuff and as children, we didn’t care very well for our things as they were always out of place.

-Thanks to Marie Kondo’s popular Netflix show, Tidying Up, you probably have nightmares of piles of clothes and junk everywhere when you hear the word declutter.
+Thanks to Marie Kondo’s popular Netflix show, Tidying Up, and her Konmari method you probably have nightmares of piles of clothes and junk everywhere when you hear the word declutter.
 Decluttering can be an overwhelming task, but the outcome is so worth it.